dirckvdende/dirckvdende.github.io/collections/_posts/2025-09-08-exploring-flip-7-strategies.md

 Now that we've simplified the game, let's start off with a simple strategy.
 One of the friends I've played flip 7 with suggested a strategy that would target 30 points.
 Once this thredhold was reached, he would pass and collect his points.

 So I ran some code to simulate his strategy on 10,000 games.
 And it turns out...
-The average score is only 17.0, which is a lot lower than I had expected.
-Surprisingly, using him strategy you would bust about 49.6% of the time.
-That's almost half the time!
+The average score is only 17.2, which is a lot lower than I had expected.
+Surprisingly, using him strategy you would bust about 49.0% of the time.
+That's almost half of the time!
 But...
 Is there a different number he could have chosen that would work better?
 Well I tried it, and put the results below.

 ![Targeting a specific score before passing](/assets/code/exploring-flip-7-strategies/target_n.png)

-As it turns out the target number of 30 is already pretty good, but it is slightly better to choose the lower target number of 22.
-Then you could expect an average score of 18.6, busting 28.5% of the time.
+As it turns out the target number of 30 is already pretty good, but it is slightly better to choose the lower target number of 21.
+Then you could expect an average score of 18.5, busting 25.2% of the time.

 However, I do feel like in the actual game his scores were better.
 This is likely due to the bonus and action cards being in play, and because he would not always abide by his "stop at 30" rule, taking the other players' actions into account.
 As it turns out, this game can be pretty complicated!